EthanNoble/TicTacToe-Minimax/README.txt

 3 4 5
 6 7 8

-Type -1 to reset the game
+Type -2 to change players